samdze/godot-gameshell/README.md

 ## How to make Godot games work

-**NOTICE**: there seems to be issues and crashes with the 512 MB of ram version of the GameShell.<br>
+**NOTICE**: there seems to be issues and crashes with the 512 MB of ram version of the GameShell using the lima driver.<br>
-Right now the only supported version is the 1 GB one.
+Fbturbo seems to work fine even if with lower performance.

 Clockwork OS v0.5 is required.
-Lima drivers are recommended for best performance.
+Lima drivers are recommended for best performance on the 1 GB of ram version of the GameShell.

 Your Godot game will probably not work out of the box on the GameShell, a few tweaks are usually needed.
 Here are listed the details you should be aware of and the guidelines to follow to have your game up and running!